Shop Tarte SEA Breezy Cream Bronzer:

 Overall Rankings (out of 5) –

-Tarte SEA Breezy Cream Bronzer – 4 – I really want to give this a 4.25 or even a 4.5, but it’s a bit expensive and I’m interested to see it on other skin tones (since it’s such a small shade range).
+Tarte SEA Breezy Cream Bronzer – 4 – I really want to give this a 4.25 or even a 4.5, but it’s a bit expensive.
+I’m also interested to see it on other skin tones (since it’s such a small shade range).
 Plus the packaging feels a little on the cheap side for the cost.
 But the quality and price are oh so good.

 Tarte SEA Breezy Blender Cream Bronzer Brush – 4 – Not completely necessary, but it’s a great brush.
 I just wish it came with a protective lid or something.